Santa Clara Attorneys Specializing in Wrongful Termination

 (5) The employee suffered damages as a result of having been terminated.

 The most important area is the required causal link between the employee’s protected activity and the termination.
 A causal link may be established by the employer’s knowledge that the employee engaged in protected activity, and the proximity in time between that protected activity and the retaliatory employment decision.

-“Public Policy” violations take place when the employer violated a legally protected policy that benefits public at large.
+“Public Policy” violations take place when the employer violated a legally protected policy that benefits the public at large.
 These protected activities include inhibiting employees from properly dispensing their duties whether it’s political activity or affiliation, testifying at a hearing, civic duties, military service, or jury service.
-Other violations of public policy include unsafe workplaces, right to workplace free of violence, right for to compete in California (refusing to sign a none-compete), violation of family or medical leave laws, and other unlawful practices that negatively affect the public at large.
+Other violations of public policy include unsafe workplaces, right to a workplace free of violence, right for to compete in California (refusing to sign a non-compete), violation of family or medical leave laws, and other unlawful practices that negatively affect the public at large.

 Another form of wrongful termination is “constructive wrongful termination.”
-This occurs when the employee is not terminated, but quits due to conditions that are so terrible that he or she is effectively forced out or left with no option but to quit.
+This occurs when the employee is not terminated but quits due to conditions that are so terrible that he or she is effectively forced out or left with no option but to quit.
 If conditions are so severe that a reasonable person would not continue working in that environment, then a person may quit and seek damages for their lost wages.

 To review your case as to rights and options, speak to our Santa Clara wrongful termination attorneys at Santa Clara Employment Attorneys today for a free consultation.
 We cover the entire northern California region and would be glad to assist in a timely manner since many employment-related cases have a short filing period.
 Call us today at 877-789-9707.